Personal Jurisdiction Over A Foreign Defendant In Pennsylvania

 Because minimum contacts have been established, this Court must also consider whether “the assertion of personal jurisdiction would comport with ‘fair play and substantial justice.'”
 Burger King Corp., 471 U.S. at 476 (quoting International Shoe Company v.
 Washington, 326 U.S. 310, 320 (1945)).
 See also Pennzoil Prod.
 Co. v.
 Colelli & Assoc.
 Inc., 149 F.3d 197, 201 (3d Cir.1998).
 In other words, the inquiry is whether jurisdiction in this forum would be reasonable.
 World-Wide Volkswagen.
 Corp. v.
 Woodson, 444 U.S. 286, 292 (1980).
 To determine reasonableness, a court considers the following factors: (1) the burden on the defendant; (2) the forum state’s interest in adjudicating the dispute; (3) the plaintiff’s interest in obtaining convenient and effective relief; (4) the interstate judicial system’s interest in obtaining the most efficient resolution of controversies; (5) and the shared interest of the several States in furthering substantive social policies.
 Id.
 A consideration of these factors indicates that personal jurisdiction in this forum is reasonable.

 Judge Tucker found that all four of these factors weighed in favor of upholding jurisdiction.
 With regard to the burden on a foreign defendant to litigate the case in the United States, Judge Tucker stated, “It would be fundamentally unjust to allow a foreign corporation to reap the economic benefits of conducting business in this forum while leaving an injured plaintiff remediless.”
-The judge further held that the second factor supported jurisdiction because, “Pennsylvania has a substantial interest in providing compensation for plaintiffs who are residents of this forum and who are injured in this forum by products that were knowingly shipped to this forum… It would be unjust to force Plaintiff to litigate in Italy when the injury occurred in Pennsylvania at no choice by Plaintiff.”
+The judge further held that the second factor supported jurisdiction because “Pennsylvania has a substantial interest in providing compensation for plaintiffs who are residents of this forum and who are injured in this forum by-products that were knowingly shipped to this forum… It would be unjust to force Plaintiff to litigate in Italy when the injury occurred in Pennsylvania at no choice by Plaintiff.”

 The Court also found that applying the final factors also supported jurisdiction.
 As to the third factor, Judge Tucker held that upholding jurisdiction against Margraf would benefit logical judicial economy and convenience.
 As Judge Tucker stated, “It makes little sense to allow the litigation to proceed against every defendant except the one that produced, loaded, and distributed its monopoly product to this forum; indeed, the Margraf Defendants are probably the most indispensable defendants in this litigation.”
 As to the remaining factors, the Court found that upholding jurisdiction was reasonable despite the burden placed on the foreign corporation given their contacts with Pennsylvania and the surrounding states.

 Ultimately, this complicated case against several international defendants was resolved in favor of Mr. Merced.
 However, no recovery would have been possible against Margraf unless this exhaustive investigation and knowledgeable application of the law was performed at the very outset of the case.
 Nothing less than hard work, time and dedication could have uncovered the information necessary to win this motion.
-Relying upon information solely provided by a defendant is not enough.
+Relying on information solely provided by a defendant is not enough.
 If a party wants to win a challenge to jurisdiction, going beyond the pleadings and disclosures and really investigating a defendant is necessary to find the evidence needed to win.